-The High Court in Ireland has considered the impact of this old statute in a number of cases between 2013 and 2017 and, to date, has affirmed the rules still exist.
-In the context of third-party funding, an application was made in the case of Persona Digital Telephony Ltd \mathcal{F} anor v Minister for Public Enterprise \mathcal{F} Others (2016) to assess the legality of a third-party funding agreement.
+The superior courts in Ireland have considered the impact of this old statute in a number of cases between 2013 and 2018 and, to date, have affirmed the rules still exist.
+In the context of third-party funding, an application was made in the case of Persona Digital Telephony Ltd & anor v Minister for Public Enterprise & Others (2016) to assess the legality of a third-party funding agreement.
 The plaintiff, Persona Digital Telephony Limited, was unable to fund the proceedings.
 A professional third-party funder from the UK was prepared to enter into a litigation funding arrangement.
 The plaintiff sought a declaration from the High Court that the litigation funding arrangement did not constitute an abuse of process or contravene the rules on maintenance and champerty.

 While the High Court had some sympathy for the plaintiff, it affirmed that both maintenance and champerty are part of Irish law and are torts and criminal offences.
 The High Court found that to permit a litigation funding arrangement by a third party with no legitimate interest in the proceedings would necessitate a change in legislation and this could not be done by the High Court.
-This decision was unexpected, given some obiter dicta from the High Court in a judgment approving ATE insurance that provided that the laws have to be interpreted in the context of modern social realities.
+This decision was unexpected, given some obiter dicta from the High Court in a judgment approving after-the-event (ATE) insurance that provided that the laws have to be interpreted in the context of modern social realities.

 The decision was appealed to the Supreme Court to determine the question of: 'Whether third-party funding, provided during the course of proceedings (rather than at their outset) to support a plaintiff who is unable to progress a case of immense public importance, is unlawful by reason of maintenance and champerty.'
 The Supreme Court dismissed the appeal holding that the torts and crimes of maintenance and champerty continue to exist in this jurisdiction and it is for the legislature and not the courts to develop the law in this area and, in such circumstances, 'a person who assists another's proceedings without a bona fide independent interest acts unlawfully.'
+In July 2018, in the case of SPV OSUS Limited v HSBC Institutional Trust Services (Ireland) Limited & Ors, which concerned the legality of an assignment of a cause of action, the Supreme Court called upon the legislature to urgently reform the area, failing which the Supreme Court itself may intervene.
+The Supreme Court has identified that: